Better Hardness Results for the Minimum Spanning Tree Congestion Problem: Introduction

 As established by L{\"o}wenstein~\cite{lowenstein_2010_in_the_complement_dominating_set}, $\problemSTC$ is $\NP$-hard.
-As usual, this is proved by showing $\NP$-hardness of its decision version, where we are given a graph $G$ and an integer $K$, and we need to determine if $G$ has a spanning tree with congestion at most $K$.
+As usual, this is proved by showing $\NP$-completeness of its decision version, where we are given a graph $G$ and an integer $K$, and we need to determine if $G$ has a spanning tree with congestion at most $K$.
 Otachi~{\etal}~\cite{otachi_2010_complexity_result_stc} strengthened this by proving that the problem remains $\NP$-hard even for planar graphs.
-In~\cite{okamoto_2011_hardness_results_exp_algorithm_stc}, $\problemSTC$ is proven to be $\NP$-complete for chain graphs and split graphs.
-On the other hand, computing optimal solutions for $\problemSTC$ can be achieved in polynomial-time for some special classes of graphs: complete $k$-partite graphs, two-dimensional tori~\cite{kozawa_2009_stc_graphs}, outerplanar graphs~\cite{ostrovskii_2010_stc_planar_graphs}, and two-dimensional Hamming graphs~\cite{kozawa_2011_stc_rook_graphs}.
+In~\cite{okamoto_2011_hardness_results_exp_algorithm_stc}, $\problemSTC$ is proven to be $\NP$-hard for chain graphs and split graphs.
+On the other hand, computing optimal solutions for $\problemSTC$ can be achieved in polynomial time for some special classes of graphs: complete $k$-partite graphs, two-dimensional tori~\cite{kozawa_2009_stc_graphs}, outerplanar graphs~\cite{bodlaender_2011_stc_k-outerplanargraphs}, and two-dimensional Hamming graphs~\cite{kozawa_2011_stc_rook_graphs}.

 In our paper, we focus on the decision version of $\problemSTC$ where the bound $K$ on congestion is a fixed constant.
 We denote this variant by $\problemKSTC{K}$.
 Several results on the complexity of $\problemKSTC{K}$ were reported in~\cite{otachi_2010_complexity_result_stc}.
-For example, the authors show that $\problemKSTC{K}$ is decidable in linear time for planar graphs, for graphs of bounded treewidth (which includes bounded degree graphs), and for all graphs when $K=1,2,3$.
+For example, the authors of~\cite{otachi_2010_complexity_result_stc} show that $\problemKSTC{K}$ is decidable in linear time for planar graphs, graphs of bounded treewidth, graphs of bounded degree, and for all graphs when $K=1,2,3$.
 On the other hand, they show that the problem is $\NP$-complete for any fixed $K \ge 10$.
 In~\cite{bodlaender_2012_parameterized_complexity_stc}, Bodlaender~\etal~proved that $\problemKSTC{K}$ is linear-time solvable for graphs in apex-minor-free families and chordal graphs.
-They also show the improved hardness result of $\problemKSTC{K}$, namely that it is $\NP$-complete for $K \ge 8$, even in the special case of apex graphs that only have one unbounded degree vertex.
+They also show an improved hardness result of $\problemKSTC{K}$, namely that it is $\NP$-complete for $K \ge 8$, even in the special case of apex graphs that only have one unbounded degree vertex.
 As stated in~\cite{otachi_2020_survey_spanning_tree_congestion}, the complexity status of $\problemKSTC{K}$ for $K \in\braced{4,5,6,7}$ remains an open problem.